ibexa/documentation-user/docs/personalization/enable_personalization.md

 ## Set up service parameters

-When you receive the the credentials, ask your administrator to:
+When you receive the credentials, ask your administrator to:

 - [add the credentials to your configuration]([[= developer_doc =]]/personalization/enable_personalization/#set-up-customer-credentials)
 - [configure events that you wish to track]([[= developer_doc =]]/personalization/enable_personalization/#set-up-item-type-tracking)